About me ✓ Mohnish is a certified mentor

 - I had a wonderful opportunity to win a Full Time Scholarship for a Diversity, Equity and Inclusion(DEI) course for Engineering managers conducted by a DEI practitioner for 27 years and an Ex VP of Social Impact at Github - Nicole Sanchez.
 I very recently finished this course.

 - I was a mentor as part of a Summer program by Internhacks(https://internhacks.com/) to help underrepresented undergraduate students with their summer project.

-In terms of mentoring, I continue to be available as a mentor through this platform and also work as a freelance software consultant on areas related to software development and some of the below mentioned topics like communication, leadership development, conflict mediation, emotional intelligence, coaching, building high performing and autonomous teams
+In terms of mentoring, I continue to be available as a mentor through this platform and also work as a freelance software developer(backend/full stack) and consultant on areas related to software development and some of the earlier mentioned topics like communication, leadership development, conflict mediation, emotional intelligence, coaching, building high performing and autonomous teams